 Detention is assigned to the student for unacceptable student behavior.
 Students should fully understand that any teacher in the building has the authority to correct misconduct at any time.
-In the event the student fails to make arrangements to stay after school for detention when he/she has been properly notified, this action may result in a suspension from school.
+In the event that students fail to make arrangements to stay after school for detention when they have been properly notified, this action may result in further disciplinary action, including suspension from school.
 After school activities and after-school employment are unacceptable reasons for not attending detention.
 Detentions will be assigned Tuesday through Thursday from 2:00 PM to 3:00 PM.
 Teacher detention may also be assigned for minor classroom infractions and will be served at the teacher's discretion.